Managing Funding Plans and Client Funding Periods

 Funding Periods are used to manage defined funding allocations within a Funding Plan, such as monthly, quarterly, or annual periods, for specific Funding Components.

-Select 'Change' next to 'Funding Period':
+To reconfigure the PACE NDIS Direct Funding record, select 'Change' next to 'Funding Period':

 This must be linked to a 'Funding Plan' record: